-Laffite Automobili: The Revolution Has Begun
+Laffite Automobili: The Revolution has begun

 Live streaming webcast:

-"To satisfy as many enthusiasts as possible and those who could not attend this historic event in Miami, Laffite Automobili is making available to everyone a video streaming system to follow the launch live, starting at 11:45 p.m.
-Central European Time (or 5:45 p.m.
-Eastern time)."
+Those who could not attend this historic event in Miami, Laffite Automobili is making available to everyone the video of the reveal :

 www.youtube.com/watch?v=fMqAn1NlWBk